FREE SHIPPING! Ships Monday-Friday!

 Mist down plants lightly before releasing green lacewing.
 Gently shake the vial containing the lacewing eggs and bran.
 Tap contents out onto foliage.
 Distribute as evenly as possible throughout the affected area.
 If you have noticed ants in the growing area or nearby pest populations (mainly aphids and scale) you may want to hang a Dixie cup or paper coffee filter with a small amount of lacewing eggs within the plant canopy.
 This will keep the eggs separate from the ants and ensure predation does not occur.

 What Should I Expect After Release?

 Adults lay eggs near larval food sources, so adult activity will be higher in those areas.
 They will appear around one month after release of the eggs and tend to disperse if food sources are limited.
-Providing plants that bloom and pollinate at different times of the year helps to cultivate a habitat that is suitable and attractive to the adult green lacewing.
+Providing plants that bloom and pollinate at different times of the year helps cultivate a habitat suitable and attractive to the adult green lacewings.